Atharva-1525/HR-data-analysis/README.md

 📊 HR Analytics Dashboard | Power BI

-📌 Project Overview
+📌 Project Overview:

 This project is an interactive HR Analytics Dashboard built in Power BI to analyze employee attrition and workforce trends.
 The dashboard provides HR professionals with key insights into employee demographics, salary distribution, department-wise attrition, job roles, and age groups to support data-driven decision making.

-🚀 Dashboard Preview
+🚀 Dashboard Preview:

 https://github.com/Atharva-1525/HR-data-analysis/blob/418e92038e3618ff3254347fc2e66402aaa7f8d4/Snapshot%20of%20Dashboard.png

-🎯 Problem Statement
+🎯 Problem Statement:
 Employee attrition is a major challenge for organizations as it impacts productivity, recruitment costs, and business performance.
 This dashboard aims to identify patterns behind employee attrition by analyzing various factors such as:

 Department